Board of Occupational Therapy

 Occupational therapy is skilled treatment that helps individuals achieve independence in all facets of their lives.
 Occupational therapy gives people the "skills for the job of living" that are needed for independent and satisfying lives.
 Services typically include:

-Occupational therapy practitioners are skilled professionals whose education includes the study of human growth and development with specific emphasis on the social, emotional, and physiological ffects of illness and injury.
-The occupational therapist enters the field with a masters, or doctoral degree.
+Occupational therapy practitioners are skilled professionals whose education includes the study of human growth and development with specific emphasis on the social, emotional, and physiological effects of illness and injury.
+The occupational therapist enters the field with a masters or doctoral degree.
 The occupational therapy assistant generally earns an associate degree.
 Practitioners must complete supervised clinical internships in a variety of health care settings, and pass a national examination.